Reed Elsevier sees further growth in 2012

 "2012 is on track to be another year of underlying revenue and profit growth as we further strengthen the business through organic investment and portfolio adjustment," the company said.

-Analysts currently expect Reed to report a full-year pretax profit of about 1.4 billion pounds, on sales of about 6.1 billion, according to a Thomson Reuters I/B/E/S poll.
+Analysts currently expect Reed to report a full-year pretax profit of about 1.4 billion pounds ($2.3 billion), on sales of about 6.1 billion, according to a Thomson Reuters I/B/E/S poll.

 Reed said it expects modest underlying revenue growth at its Elsevier business, which provides science and health information and accounts for 47 percent of group profit, on research volume growth and higher demand for electronic products and tools.

-The company, however, warned the scope for short-term underlying revenue growth at its LexisNexis Legal & Professional division - which competes with Thomson Reuters' (TRI.TO) (TRI.N) Westlaw - was limited.
+The company, however, warned the scope for short-term underlying revenue growth at its LexisNexis Legal & Professional division - which competes with Thomson Reuters' Westlaw - was limited.

 Shares in Reed closed at 515.5 pence on Monday in London.

-Note: (This story was corrected to remove reference to market capitalization in the last paragraph)